-Bambi Baughn has served as Executive Director since 2009.
-Prior to her position as Executive Director she served as the Deputy Director for 29 years.
-She graduated the Ohio State University and attended Graduate School at the University of Dayton.
-Bambi, throughout her career, has worked to represent low-income individuals; championed homeless and housing initiatives; and created several programs to assist Fayette and surrounding counties.
-Bambi’s passion, drive, and vision have guided CAC to where it is today.
+Bambi Baughn has served as the Executive Director for Fayette County Community Action Commission (CAC) since 2009.
+Prior to her position as Executive Director, she served as the Deputy Director for 29 years.
+She graduated from The Ohio State University, and attended Graduate School at the University of Dayton.
+Throughout her career, Bambi has worked to represent low-income individuals; championed homeless and housing initiatives; and created several programs to assist Fayette and surrounding counties.
+Bambi’s passion, drive, and vision have guided Fayette County CAC to where it is today.
 In addition to her duties at CAC, Bambi serves as Director of Housing Services Alliance and serves on several Boards, including: Salvation Army, Central Ohio Area Agency on Aging, Ohio Association of Community Action Agencies, Coalition on Housing and Homelessness in Ohio, Washington Rotary Club, Ohio Youthbuild Coalition, Fayette County Continuum of Care Chair, Regional Advisory Council for 5-county One-Stop, Southern State Community College Foundation Board, Council on Rural Housing Development, and the Ohio CDC Association.
 Bambi has received the Stephanie Bevans and the CDC Staff Member Awards.

 Angela Siler, Fiscal Officer